tuyunbin/CARD/README.md

 Extracting this file will create `spot-the-diff` directory.
 You need to split them as bef-change images and aft-change images, and put two kinds of images into two directories, namely `images` and `sc_images`.
-I have already uploaded my preprocessed images into the baidu driver [spot-the-diff-imgs.zip](https://pan.baidu.com/s/1KZqibrHe3bT1MBMFi5iG5w), where the extraction code is `spot`.
+I have already uploaded my preprocessed images into the baidu drive [spot-the-diff-imgs.zip](https://pan.baidu.com/s/1KZqibrHe3bT1MBMFi5iG5w), where the extraction code is `spot`.

 2. Preprocess data